 Microsoft Windows 7, Windows 7 SP1, Windows 8.X or Windows 10

-Internet Explorer 11 or above, Microsoft Edge (ClickOnce allowance required for EDGE)
+Internet Explorer 11 or above, Microsoft Edge, Google Chrome (ClickOnce required for Edge and Chrome)

 Workstation RAM Requirements